kingqabil/OOP-School-Library/README.md

 ## To get started-:

 - Run `bundle install` or `bundle i` to install the dependencies
+- Run `ruby main.rb` to run the School Library App!
 - Run `irb` to run the code by pasting it in the terminal.
 - Run `rubocop` to find and fix linters